 Private student loans generally don’t offer alternative repayment plans, deferment or forbearance, nor do they have forgiveness programs.
 Even in death, some private student loans can’t be discharged — but federal student loans can be.

 It depends on the lender if you’ll have access to any of these borrower protections.
 Understanding this sacrifice is important if you choose a private student loan over a federal student loan.

 When choosing between federal student loans and private student loans, it’s generally a good idea to take out federal student loans first.
-If you need to venture into PLUS Loans, then it might be a good idea to consider private student loans.
-Don’t forget that private student loans can be refinanced later on and save you some money.
+If you need to get PLUS Loans, then it might be a good idea to consider private student loans.
+Don’t forget that private student loans can be refinanced later on, which can save you some money.